awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

    cdk destroy --profile PROFILE_NAME --context baseStack="gg-accel-base"
    ```

-   > **NOTE:** This will only destroy the `os_cmd` component resources and not the base stack.
+   > **NOTE:** This will only destroy the `etl_simple` component resources and not the base stack.
 Also, since the component has already been deployed to the Greengrass core, it will continue to run unless it is locally delete via the `greengrass-cli`, or the Greengrass configuration is reset.

-   At this point, all `os_cmd` resources have been deleted.
+   At this point, all `etl_simple` resources have been deleted.

 1. Review any CloudWatch Logs log groups and delete these if needed.